KeitaW/smml-lab/ec2/ec2-with-lustre-home/README.md

 1. Verify security group allows inbound SSH (port 22) from your IP
 2. Check instance is in running state
 3. Ensure you're using the correct key pair
-4. Verify instance has public IP assigned
+4. Verify Elastic IP is properly associated with the instance

 ### Performance Issues
 1. Ensure instance type supports network performance for FSx throughput